Grace Lee Boggs

 Grace Lee Boggs (June 27, 1915 – October 5, 2015) was an American author, social activist, philosopher, and feminist.
 She is known for her years of political collaboration with C. L. R. James and Raya Dunayevskaya in the 1940s and 1950s.
-In the 1960s, she and James Boggs, her husband of some forty years, took their own political direction.
-By 1998, she had written four books, including an autobiography.
-In 2011, still active at the age of 95, she wrote a fifth book, The Next American Revolution: Sustainable Activism for the Twenty-First Century, with Scott Kurashige and published by the University of California Press.
+In the 1960s she and her husband, James Boggs, took their own political direction, turning their focus to civil rights and Black Liberation, Asian American, and other social justice movements.
+By 1998 she had written four books, including an autobiography.
+In 2011, still active at the age of 95, she wrote a fifth book, The Next American Revolution: Sustainable Activism for the Twenty-First Century, with Scott Kurashige, published by the University of California Press.
 She is regarded as a key figure in the Asian American, Black Power, and Civil Rights movements.

 Family and childhood

 Early life

-Boggs was born on June 27, 1915, in Providence, Rhode Island, above her father's restaurant.
-Her Chinese given name was Yu Ping (玉平), meaning "Jade Peace."
+Boggs was born Grace Lee Chin on June 27, 1915, in Providence, Rhode Island, above her father's restaurant.
+Her Chinese given name was Yu Ping (玉平), meaning Jade Peace.
 She was the daughter of Chin Lee (1870–1965) and his second wife, Yin Lan Ng.
-Both her parents were originally from Taishan, Guangdong in Qing dynasty China.
-Bogg's siblings include one sister, Katherine, and four brothers, Edward, Philip, Robert, and Harry.
+Both her parents were originally from Taishan, Guangdong, in Qing dynasty China.
+Boggs's siblings include one sister, Katherine, and four brothers: Edward, Philip, Robert, and Harry.
 Chin Lee and Yin Lan Ng immigrated from China to the United States city of Seattle, Washington in 1911.

+Early in her career, Boggs translated Karl Marx's works and was actively involved in several leftist organizations, including the Workers Party, the Socialist Workers Party, and the Trotskyist movement.
+She later collaborated with revolutionaries like C. L. R. James and Raya Dunayevskaya in intricate dialectical analyses, describing the Soviet Union in various terms such as a "degenerated workers' state" or a "state capitalist system".

 Education

-On a scholarship, Boggs went on to study at Barnard College of Columbia University, where, through professor Paul Weiss, she says she was influenced by the writings of Kant and Hegel.
-She graduated in 1935 and then in 1940 received her Ph.D. in philosophy from Bryn Mawr College, where she wrote her dissertation on George Herbert Mead.
+On a scholarship, Boggs went on to study at Barnard College of Columbia University, where she was influenced by Darwin's concept of evolution.
+She graduated in 1935 and then in 1940 received her Ph.D. in philosophy from Bryn Mawr College, where she studied with Paul Weiss and wrote her dissertation on George Herbert Mead.

 Partnership with James Boggs

-In 1953, Grace Lee Boggs married James Boggs, an American political activist and auto worker.
+In 1953 Grace Lee Boggs married James Boggs, an American political activist and auto worker.
 They were married for 40 years until James Boggs' death in 1993.
-Together, they published activist literature, books, and founded the National Organization for an American Revolution (NOAR).
+Together they published activist literature, books, and founded the National Organization for an American Revolution (NOAR).

-Ibram X. Kendi writes that together, Grace Lee Boggs and James Boggs "built a durable partnership that was at once marital, intellectual, and political.
+Interviewed by Ibram X. Kendi about his joint biography of them, Stephen M. Ward states that together, Grace Lee Boggs and James Boggs "built a durable partnership that was at once marital, intellectual, and political.
 It was a genuine partnership of equals, remarkable not only for its unique pairing or for its longevity, but also for its capacity to continually generate theoretical reflection and modes of activist engagement."